RFK Jr. fires NIH vaccine whistleblower Dr. Jeanne Marrazzo

 An HHS spokesperson defended Memoli to CBS News, writing in a statement: "He remains fully aligned with this administration's vaccine priorities and consistently champions gold-standard evidence-based science."

 In June, Kennedy removed all 17 members of the Advisory Committee on Vaccine Practices, which makes vaccine recommendations to the Centers for Disease Control.
-He then handpicked their replacements, and the newly reconstituted panel recently voted to endorse splitting the measles, mumps, rubella and varicella vaccine into separate shots.
+He then handpicked their replacements, and the newly reconstituted panel recently voted to endorse a change in guidelines for the measles, mumps, rubella and varicella vaccine, recommending children under 4 get them in two separate shots.